Missing in action: Before the 20th century

 The numerous wars that have occurred over the centuries have created many MIAs.
 The list is long and includes most battles that have ever been fought by any nation.
 The usual problems of identification caused by rapid decomposition were exacerbated by the fact that it was common practice to loot the remains of the dead for any valuables e.g. personal items and clothing.
 This made the already difficult task of identification even harder.
 Thereafter, the dead were routinely buried in mass graves and scant official records were retained.
-Notable examples include such medieval battles as Towton, the Hundred Years' War, The Battle of Alcácer Quibir where King Sebastian of Portugal disappeared, the later English Civil Wars, and Napoleonic Wars together with any battle taking place until around the middle of the 19th century.
+Notable examples include such medieval battles as Varna, Towton, the Hundred Years' War, Alcácer Quibir where King Sebastian of Portugal disappeared, the later English Civil Wars, and Napoleonic Wars together with any battle taking place until around the middle of the 19th century.

-Starting around the time of the Crimean War (1853-1856), American Civil War (1861-1865), and Franco-Prussian War (1870-1871), it became more common to make formal efforts to identify individual soldiers.
+Starting around the time of the Crimean War (1853–1856), American Civil War (1861–1865), and Franco-Prussian War (1870–1871), it became more common to make formal efforts to identify individual soldiers.
 However, since there was no formal system of ID tags at the time, this could be difficult during the process of battlefield clearance.
 Even so, there had been a notable shift in perceptions e.g. where the remains of a soldier in Confederate uniform were recovered from, say, the Gettysburg battlefield, he would be interred in a single grave with a headstone which stated that he was an unknown Confederate soldier.
 This change in attitudes coincided with the Geneva Conventions, the first of which was signed in 1864.
 Although the First Geneva Convention did not specifically address the issue of MIAs, the reasoning behind it (which specified the humane treatment of wounded enemy soldiers) was influential.
 The Geneva Convention was in part inspired by the experiences of Henri Dunant after the Battle of Solferino in 1859, where 40,000 wounded soldiers had lingered in agony for lack of care, facilities and logistics to ameliorate their condition.
 Dunant also founded the Red Cross (in 1863), an organization dedicated to reducing the suffering of those wounded in war and ensuring humane treatment of POWs.
 Summary executions of POWs (or in the past their abduction into slavery or human sacrifice) are another common cause for casualties to become missing in action.
 The Hague Convention of 1899 was the first piece of codified International law to explicitly outlaw such collective punishment as it banned "no quarter".
-Now any execution of POWs would require a formal court martial creating a paper trail — at least for armed forces that followed the Laws of War.
+Now any execution of POWs would require a formal court martial creating a paper trail – at least for armed forces that followed the laws of war.